Karina-N/Karina-N/README.md

 :coffee:    ex-barista | make a mean flatwhite
-:cocktail:    ex-bartender | to relax you after day of debugging
+:cocktail:    ex-bartender | to relax you after a long day of debugging
 :dress:    ex-fashion brand manager | reflected in my front-end 🙌